 - Melon seeds (1 tablespoon) can also be added while making powder.

-- To make it vegan, replace whole milk with almond milk or preferred vegan milk of choice.
+- To make it vegan, replace whole milk with almond milk or the preferred vegan milk of choice.

-- To make Thandai directly in the main Instant pot insert, sanitize the instant pot steel insert, lid, and sealing ring thoroughly otherwise, there are chances of milk splitting.
+- To make Thandai directly in the main Instant Pot insert, sanitize the Instant Pot steel insert, lid, and sealing ring thoroughly otherwise, there are chances of milk splitting.
 Preferably use an extra sealing ring for sweet foods.

 - While the instant pot is switched off, add 2 tablespoon water, milk, thandai powder, sugar, and saffron, and mix well.
 Close the lid with vent to sealing and cook on manual at high pressure for 2 mins followed by natural release i.e. once the pin drops, open the lid and stir well to combine.